Alex3k/lgtm_hrdr/README.md

 ## Setting up OIDC in Keycloak
 For this project, I am using Keycloak as my OIDC provider.
 You can spin up a free realm through Cloud IAM (https://www.cloud-iam.com/).
 Sadly the Terraform provider requires a paid version.
 A provider for Keycloak was chosen instead of hosting within this project is because this is purely focusing on managing our technologies over third parties.

-### GEM Client
+### GEM, GEL & Grafana OIDC
-This client will be used as the common client that Grafana and GEM will use for common authentication and authorization.
+This client will be used by Grafana, GEM and GEL for authentication and authorization.
-1. Create a new client called "gem" by setting the new clients "Client ID" to "gem" and set the protocol to "openid-connect".
+1. Create a new client called "gex_ge" by setting the new clients "Client ID" to "gex_ge" and set the protocol to "openid-connect".
 Ignore the Root URL
 	- Within the client settings, set the following and ignore the rest:
 		- Access Type: Confidential
 		- Valid Redirect URLS: *